 It's so powerful!
 We need to continue to be a worshiping Church!

-If you desire to go deeper in your relationship with Jesus, discover your passion for worship, and learn how to lead from a Biblical perspective, join the next School Worship Training School.
+If you desire to go deeper in your relationship with Jesus, discover your passion for worship, and learn how to lead from a Biblical perspective, join the next Worship Discipleship Training School.